 Dogs have an instinctive curiosity, often exploring the world with their mouths, which unfortunately can lead them to ingest harmful substances.
 Understanding the most common causes of poisoning in dogs is vital for any responsible pet owner to help keep their beloved companions safe.
 This article shares the latest UK veterinary insights for 2025, outlining key poisons and practical prevention measures.

 Human foods that are commonplace in households can be extremely dangerous for dogs.
 The most frequent cause of poisoning is accidental ingestion of these toxic foods.
-Common culprits include chocolate, which contains theobromine harmful to dogs; grapes and raisins, known to cause kidney failure; and the artificial sweetener Xylitol, found in sugar-free gums and peanut butters, which can cause severe liver damage and hypoglycemia.
+Common culprits include chocolate, which contains theobromine harmful to dogs; grapes and raisins, known to cause kidney failure; and the artificial sweetener Xylitol, found in sugar-free gums and peanut butters, which can cause severe liver damage and hypoglycaemia.

 Many dog owners are unaware of the extent of food dangers, and keeping these items securely stored and out of reach is essential.
 Never feed dogs human food unless it is specifically safe and approved by a vet.
 Jack Russell puppies and similar breeds with high energy and inquisitive traits should be monitored even more vigilantly due to their propensity to scavenge.